Henry Abbott Technical High School

 Henry Abbott Technical High School, or Abbott Tech, is a technical high school in Danbury, in Connecticut.
 It is among four high schools within Danbury, which include Danbury High School, Alternative Center for Excellence, and Immaculate High School.
 Abbott Tech receives students from many nearby towns.

+In May 2018, a Derecho blew a piece of metal off of the roof of the high school's stadium, which hit and severely injured an eighth grader.

 Technologies

 In addition to an academic program leading to a high school diploma, students attending Abbott Tech receive training in one of the following trades and technologies: